Bernardo Pinheiro: Career

 After competing in karts, Pinheiro made his car racing debut at his father's track in 2022, racing for Team Virage in the final round of the Ligier European Series.
 He and José Maria Marreiros finished last in the JS P4 class during race 1 as Marreiros spun but improved to eighth place in race 2.
 Pinheiro would remain with the team for a full season of the LES in 2023, this time partnering the previous year's third place finisher George King.
 The pair scored two runner-up finishes at the Barcelona season opener, coming up short to teammate Mihnea Ștefan in both races.

 After retiring from the Le Mans round Pinheiro and King established themselves as a top team, only losing out on victory to Ștefan at Le Castellet, and finishing third in race 2 at Aragón; Pinheiro also scored his maiden pole position at the latter track but missed out on the win in race 1 when King encountered a fuel issue mere metres before the finish line.
 They then took their first win of the season in Belgium, where Pinheiro passed Ștefan, who would clinch the title at that round, during the opening stint.
 The Portuguese won the season finale at Portimão to claim second in the standings alongside King, before the pair and Ștefan took part in the European Le Mans Series's post-season test.

 Having taken a podium in the third round of the Prototype Winter Series at the start of 2024, Pinheiro would enter the LMP3 class of the ELMS alongside 2023 Le Mans Cup champions Gillian Henrion and Julien Gerbi, once again returning to Team Virage.
-The #8 crew got off to a strong start, as they won the opening race at Barcelona.
+The No. 8 crew got off to a strong start, as they won the opening race at Barcelona.
 At the next race in Le Castellet however, Pinheiro failed to drive for the mandated minimum time of 40 minutes, meaning that he would be ineligible to score any points from their seventh place finish.
 After Pinheiro competed in the Road to Le Mans event in June he and his Team Virage teammates finished second in Imola.
 They then took sixth place at Spa before a well-executed fuel saving stint by Henrion guaranteed them victory at Mugello.